 - You can ship a firearm to yourself in a state where you plan “to hunt or engage in any other lawful activity.”
 You must address it to yourself “in care of” the out-of-state resident.
 Once it arrives, no one but you can take possession of or open the package, so you must be at the destination to receive it.

 - You can ship a firearm to another nonlicensed person in your state.
 While the post office will allow nonlicensees to mail long guns to other nonlicensees in the same state, it restricts its services for handguns and pistols to FFL holders.
-Nonlicensees who want to ship a handgun are limited to contract carriers, which—by the way—require that you ship the gun to or through an FFL holder.
+Nonlicensees who want to ship a handgun are limited to contract carriers, which require you ship the gun to or through an FFL holder.

 - You can ship a firearm to a person in another state only if you ship it to an FFL holder in the destination state.
 That is, if you wish to transfer a firearm to a nonlicensee who resides in another state, you must ship the gun to an FFL holder in your recipient’s state.
 The FFL holder will release the firearm to the person once they’ve completed the ATF Form 4473 and NICS background check.
 Even if you are shipping a gun for repair, if your gunsmith is out-of-state, they must either hold an FFL themselves or receive your gun through someone who does.